What’s Flutter Development?

-- Cross-Platform Consistency: Flutter ensures that the app’s user interface and user experience are consistent across different platforms, giving users a cohesive and familiar experience, regardless of their device.
+- Cross-Platform Consistency: Flutter ensures that the app’s user interface and user experience are consistent across multiple platforms.
+Because it gives users a cohesive and familiar experience regardless of their device.

-- Material Design and Cupertino Widgets: Flutter comes with both Material Design widgets for Android-style interfaces and Cupertino widgets for iOS-style interfaces.
+- Material Design and Cupertino Widgets: Flutter comes with both Material Design widgets for Android-style interfaces as well as Cupertino widgets for iOS-style interfaces.
 This makes it easy for developers to create platform-specific designs while maintaining code coherence.

-- Performance Profiling Tools: Flutter provides built-in tools for performance profiling, allowing developers to identify performance bottlenecks and optimize their applications for better user experiences.
+- Performance Profiling Tools: Flutter provides built-in tools for performance profiling.

 Disadvantages of Flutter App Development

 While Flutter offers numerous advantages, like any technology, it also comes with certain limitations and potential disadvantages.
 Here are some of the drawbacks of Flutter app development: